GGAALL98/Granny_Clock/README.md

    ./installer.sh          # Run the installer
    ```
    The installer will **automatically detect your package manager** (apt, pacman, dnf) and install all necessary packages, including MPV, copy the application files to `~/grandma_clock`, and create a startup script.

-**Application files that will be copied to `~/grandma_clock` include**:
-- `main.py`: The main application script.
-- `medications.json`: The file for managing your medication schedule.
-- `alarm.wav`: The sound file for notifications.
-- Any additional resource files (e.g., images or configurations).

 ### Manual Installation Method